Coolie No. 1 (2020 film)

-Coolie No. 1 is a 2020 Indian Hindi-language comedy masala film directed by David Dhawan and produced by Vashu Bhagnani.
-A reboot of the 1995 film of the same name, which itself is a remake of the 1993 Tamil film Chinna Mapillai, the film stars Varun Dhawan, Sara Ali Khan and Paresh Rawal.
-When a matchmaker is insulted by Jeffrey Rozario, a rich businessman, he vows to extract revenge.
+Coolie No. 1 is a 2020 Indian Hindi-language masala film directed by David Dhawan and produced by Vashu Bhagnani.
+A reboot of his own 1995 film of the same name, which itself is a remake of the Tamil film Chinna Mapillai (1993), the film stars Varun Dhawan, Sara Ali Khan, and Paresh Rawal.
+When a matchmaker is insulted by Jeffrey Rozario, a rich businessman, he vows to exact revenge.
 As a result, he makes a porter pretend to be a rich man and marries him off to Rozario's daughter.

 Principal photography began on 8 August 2019 in Bangkok.

 The film was set to be theatrically released in India on 1 May 2020, but was postponed due to the COVID-19 pandemic.
-Later, it was released on 25 December, during Christmas on Amazon Prime Video.
-The film got overwhelmingly negative reviews and was panned by critics and audience alike.
-This film is considered one of the worst films of Varun Dhawan.
+Later, it was released on 25 December, during Christmas, on Amazon Prime Video.

 Plot

-Pandits Jai Kishen brings a prospective groom's family for Sarah Rozario.
-But when her father Jeffrey learns that family isn't filthy rich, he insults Jai Kishen.
+Pandit Jai Kishen brings a prospective groom's family to Sarah Rozario.
+But when her father Jeffrey learns that the family isn't filthy rich, he insults Jai Kishen.
 Jai Kishen vows to teach Jeffrey a lesson for his arrogance and pride.

 On the way home, Jai Kishen bumps into Raju Coolie, a railway station porter who proudly wears his badge - "Coolie No. 1".
 Raju is known among his fellow porters for being heroic, recently having gotten a drug dealer Mahesh arrested.
 When Raju is smitten by Sarah's photo, Jai Kishen hatches a plan to get the poor porter married to Sarah and exact his revenge.
 With Jai Kishen's guidance and the help of his friend Deepak Mechanic, Raju poses as the prince of Singapore, Kunwar Raj Pratap Singh and wins Sarah's heart.
 In the process, Sarah's sister Anju falls for Deepak.

 Jeffrey gets Sarah married to Raju, not knowing that he is just a poor porter.
 When Raju returns home with Sarah after the wedding, he pretends that his "father" Mahendra Pratap Singh has thrown him out of the house for getting married without his consent.
 Sarah tries to make the best out of the given situation by cheering up Raj, which makes him feel guilty.

 The trouble becomes double when Jeffrey comes to town to visit his daughter and son-in-law but spots Raju as a coolie at the train station.
 Jeffrey creates a ruckus, saying that Raju is a fraud who posed as a rich prince and married his daughter.
 Spontaneously, Raju pretends to not recognise Jeffrey and shoos him away.
 Raju comes home dressed as Raj and explains that Jeffrey must have seen his twin brother Raju who his father threw out due to his drinking and gambling addictions.
 Jeffrey buys this story and decides to get Anju married to Raju, so that both his daughters will live filthy rich lives.